 Once you know your figures around packing and shipping frozen foods, you can turn to Easyship as a very useful resource.
 Our shipping calculator is a great way to receive accurate shipping and delivery time estimates from our global courier network, in addition to our support with generating labels, tracking shipments abroad and more.

 Before you get your frozen food in transit, it’s important to ensure that its properly packed and refrigerated.
-Here are a few key packing tips for frozen foods to keep in mind:
+Here are a few key packing tips for frozen and cold foods to keep in mind:

 - Properly wrap-up baked goods with an airtight seal that eliminates penetration of heat and humidity.